molotow11/JsSimpleCart/README.md

 Simple order cart for your Site

 ### How to integrate
-	- Copy the layout from cart.html and put it somwhere into your site (need jQuery to be included first)
-	- Configure this part for link it to products
+	*- Copy the layout from cart.html and put it somwhere into your site (need jQuery to be included first) *- Configure this part for link it to products:
 		```javascript
 		var productBlockSelector	= "table.model tbody tr";
 		var addToCartSelector		= "a.cart";